anne118193/TSD-Website/README.md

 A couple ideas for this page:
   - links/references to all softwares that we use and documentation on how to use them
   - some sort of documentation of each team's workflow

+## 5. Team Page
+A couple ideas for this page:
+  - include current projects/tasks to allow new memebers to find things that they are interested in doing